-UC San Diego Health’s multidisciplinary team approach ensures accurate diagnosis and staging of various types of bone cancer, as well as a variety of treatment options.
+UC San Diego Health’s team approach ensures accurate diagnosis and staging of various types of bone cancer, as well as a variety of treatment options.

 In addition to taking a thorough medical history and giving you a physical exam that includes urine and blood tests, your doctor may also use the following diagnostic tools.

 - Computed tomography (CT) scan: This procedure uses controlled amounts of x-rays to take detailed pictures of structures within the body.
 It is particularly effective in diagnosing bone tumors.

 - Magnetic resonance imaging (MRI): Magnetic energy and radio waves are used to create highly cross-sectional images or "slices" of the human body.
 MRI can show whether or not the tumor has broken through the bone and involved the surrounding soft tissues.